 There are a few things to consider before creating this Management Agent.
 First, you should have already sat down with business partners and technology teams and determined which systems you will be connecting to, which objects, which attributes, and how attribute should flow through MIM to other systems.
 These identity discovery and processing mapping discussions are extremely useful because you will effectively be configuring MIM to coincide with those business processes.
 Secondly, keep things as simple as possible and don’t try to do everything at once.

+Do not try to implement everything from the beginning!

 If, for example, your plan is to have MIM manage both users and groups in AD, start off by implementing the management of users and then add groups when the user part is working.